ridiculous/proxy_service/README.md

 # ProxyService

 A service class that rotates a list of proxies stored in a queue.
 The queueing system must support the STOMP protocol.
 Can be used with or without proxies.
 A queue name should be given and the queue should have a list of proxies in the format of `{ failures: 0, ip: '127.0.0.1', port: '80' }`.
 The service uses this info to set the proxy of a mechanize agent.
 If an exception occurs in the block, the proxy's `:failures` count is incremented and it's put back in the queue to be used again.
-Once the `:failures` count exceeds the `#failure_limit` it will be removed the queue.
+Once the `:failures` count exceeds the `#failure_limit` it will be removed from the queue.

 ## Installation